chengfzy/PythonStudy/README.md

 ### system
 1. rename_files: rename files in folder
-1. elapsed_time.py: code to print elapsed time
+1. elapsed_time: code to print elapsed time
+1. tools: some system tools

 ### net
-1. book_converter.py: Convert a book in website with html format to PDF
+1. book_converter: Convert a book in website with html format to PDF

 ### others
 1. stock: to monitor the stock price in terminal